 CLASS CELEBRATIONS/ TREATS BROUGHT FROM HOME

-If you are sending in a class treat during the school year, please speak with your teacher prior to the event.
+If you are sending in a class treat during the school year, please speak with your teacher before the event.
 When providing a class treat, a purchased item is preferred so that ingredients can be checked.
 Also, healthy snacks are preferred rather than sweets.
-Some healthy snacks/treats are: fruit cups, cut up vegetables, popcorn, goldfish crackers, bagels, pretzels, baked chips, low fat yogurt.
+Some healthy snacks/treats are fruit cups, cut-up vegetables, popcorn, goldfish crackers, bagels, pretzels, baked chips, low-fat yogurt.

 For the safety of all the students, do not put medicine in your child’s lunch box/bag or backpack for self-administration.
 Medicines that are sent to school in any container other than the original, such as in baggies, jars, envelopes, etc. will be held in the clinic and not administered.
 To give any medication without proper identification is a danger to your child and we cannot be responsible for administering medication unless our policies are followed.
 All student medication will be kept in the clinic or office unless a doctor note is brought in that states the student may carry the medication.
 Preschool Medications – All preschool medications will be kept in the child’s preschool classroom.